-As Guest Curator, he served in New York City with THE OCEAN LINER MUSEUM (now assimilated under South Street Seaport Museum) for creating nautical museum exhibitions mounted at: FORBES MAGAZINE GALLERIES, Fifth Ave, NYC; THE FRENCH EMBASSY (Cultural Services) Fifth Ave, NYC; and within the BASS MUSEUM OF ART, Miami, Florida.
-Mr. Freeman’s museum work has been reviewed favorably in THE NEW YORK TIMES (Arts & Leisure), NEW YORK MAGAZINE, and THE NEW YORKER.
+Serving as an invited guest curator for New York City's OCEAN LINER MUSEUM (now assimilated under SOUTH STREET SEAPORT MUSEUM), he created nautical museum exhibitions mounted at the FORBES MAGAZINE GALLERIES at 62 Fifth Ave, the FRENCH EMBASSY’s Cultural Services at 972 Fifth Ave, and at the BASS MUSEUM OF ART, Miami, Florida.
+Mr. Freeman’s museum work was reviewed favorably in THE NEW YORK TIMES - (Arts & Leisure), NEW YORK MAGAZINE, and THE NEW YORKER.
 He has spoken on art history to both museum and gallery audiences and appeared on a PBS television series speaking on American Pop Art in the Miami-based ARTSTREET.

-As a design art director, Mr. Freeman has been involved in other areas of design and, for a period, served as a Special Events art director for the New York-based specialty department store chain of ABRAHAM & STRAUS (A&S- est. 1865).
+At one time, Mr. Freeman served as a special events art director for the New York-based specialty retail fashion department store chain of ABRAHAM & STRAUS (A&S- est. 1865).

 In addition to his Bachelor of Fine Art design degree from New York's PRATT INSTITUTE, Mr. Freeman was also awarded a post-baccalaureate Connoisseur's Certification in Fine and Decorative Arts History from GEORGE WASHINGTON UNIVERSITY, Washington, DC.
 Fine art appraisal studies and studies of museum conservation practices were held in conjunction with the Smithsonian Museum Conservation Institute, Washington, DC, the Walters Art Museum, Baltimore, MD, and Sotheby’s Institute, London.